sacredheartsc/selfhosted/README.md

 In my environment, periodic backups are performed by the [archiver](roles/archive_server).
-Basically, applications run periodic [archive jobs](roles/archive_job) that write data to `/var/spool/archive`, and a special process `rsync`'s this data each night to a central location.
+Basically, applications run periodic [archive jobs](roles/archive_job) that write data to `/var/spool/archive`, and a special process `rsync`'s this data to a central location each night.

 In addition, [backup](playbooks/util/backup.yml) and [restore](playbooks/util/restore.yml)
 playbooks are provided.